Compliance with the Child Safe Standards

 How we can Assist you with Implementing the 7 Victorian Standards

 WWSS, in partnership with Child Safeguard, have collaborated to create an online training and resource platform for Swim Schools, called the Child Safe Training Hub.
-You can find out more on the CSTH here.
-The Hub provides Swim Schools with a library of training and resources to ensure they implement best practices and comply with the Child Safe Standards.
+In addition, you can find out more on the CSTH here.
+In other words, the Hub provides Swim Schools with a library of training and resources so it ensures they implement best practices and comply with the Child Safe Standards.

-Swim Schools who implement the Child Safe Standards demonstrate their leadership and commitment to child safety and well-being, and they can become Swim Schools of choice by members of the community.
+Swim Schools who implement the Child Safe Standards demonstrate their leadership and commitment to child safety and well-being, so they can become Swim Schools of choice by members of the community.

-The Hub has been designed for the Aquatics Industry and will give Swim School Owners and Managers the knowledge and skills to:
+In conclusion, the Hub is designed for the Aquatics Industry so it gives Swim School Owners and Managers the knowledge and skills to:

 - Create a Child Safe Policy